bitovi/eslint-plugin-nx-glue/README.md

 module.exports = {
     '<plugin-name>': {
-      dir: 'path to index.ts from root of project',// Required
-      tsconfig: 'relative path from dir',// Optional: default is tsconfig.json },
+      dir: 'path/to/rules/from/root/of/project',
+      tsconfig: 'path/to/tsconfig/from/root/of/project/tsconfig.json',
+    },
     '<plugin-name-2>': {
-      dir: 'path to index.ts from root of project',// Required
-      tsconfig: 'relative path from dir',// Optional: default is tsconfig.json },
+      dir: 'path/to/rules/from/root/of/project',
+      tsconfig: 'path/to/tsconfig/from/root/of/project/tsconfig.json',
+    },
     // ...
 };